afvanwoudenberg/mlp/README.md

-mlp
+MLP
 ===

-A multilayer perceptron written in C++11
+A multilayer perceptron written in C++11.